Maykonn/ciandt-flow-genai-chatbot/README.md

 ## API Testing

-This project includes Postman collections for API testing.
+This project includes comprehensive Postman collections for API testing.
 You can find them in the `postman` folder:

 - Import the collection and environment files into Postman
 - Set your Flow API token in the environment variables
 - Use the collection to test all API endpoints

+The Postman collection includes:
+- 60 automated tests covering all API endpoints
+- Detailed performance metrics for each endpoint
+- Token usage analysis for different generation methods
+- Test visualization capabilities

+Recent test runs show 100% pass rate with an average response time of 3.3 seconds across all endpoints.
+Text generation with RAG and conversation history shows the highest token usage (1,129 tokens) but provides the most contextually relevant responses.

-See the postman/README.md file for detailed instructions.
+See the [postman/README.md](postman/README.md) file for detailed instructions and complete test results.

 ## Testing